CallMeRyu/SuperiorSurvivors_Revisited/README.md

 Update 16 Experimental
 -
-Yep, already started for the nexxt version of the mod!
+Yep, already started for the next version of the mod!

 EXP 16 - U1
 -